mkomadina-pixel/GPC/README.md

 - [4.
 Fast Noise Lite](#4-fast-noise-lite)

 ---
+## Tools
+In this project we will use differents tools
+### ProceduralGridGenerator
+This algo will create a grid in fonction of a generation algorithm
+### Grid
+It contais diferents cells which have diferents prefabs to build a map
+### Random service
+Random service is a tool for generate a random number whit a seed.
+We want the "Chaos" to be repeat, to test.
 ## 1. Simple Room Placement
-This algorithm is about generate a field and the ntry to "brute force" the placement of rooms.
+This algorithm is about generate a field and try to "brute force" the placement of rooms.
 We try to place a room, if we cant we try again in a random new localitation.
 Program stop when we place the number of room we want or a certain number of attemps.

             for (int i = 0; i < _maxSteps && i < _maxRooms; i++)
             {